MIT authors’ opt-in open access license

 - Once signed, authors may opt out of the license for a given paper.

 The opt-in license applies to all scholarly articles you write after signing it, if you are included in one of the categories described above.
-To submit a paper under the policy, upload the author’s final manuscript, post peer-review, via a web form, or send it to the OA policy submission email list.
+To submit a paper under the policy, upload the author’s final manuscript, post peer-review, via a web form.
 If you have already submitted this version to a preprint server (e.g. arXiv), you may email the paper’s identifying repository number, or the URL, instead of the paper.

 As with the faculty OA policy, those who sign the license can choose to opt out for any article.